alicelapeyre/alicelapeyre.github.io/_pages/about.md

 I am interested in public and labour economics, more particularly in the optimal design of social insurance policies on the labor market.

-I am currently visiting STICERD at the London School of Economics, and will be staying until August.
+I am currently visiting STICERD at the London School of Economics, sponsored by Prof. Camille Landais, and will be staying until August.

-(NEWS!)
-My first paper is out : check it out [here](https://www.aeaweb.org/articles?id=10.1257/jep.36.2.29)

 E-mail: [alice.lapeyre@ensae.fr](mailto:alice.lapeyre@ensae.fr)